jship/monad-logger-aeson/monad-logger-aeson/README.md

 ## Synopsis

 `monad-logger-aeson` provides structured JSON logging using `monad-logger`'s interface.
-Specifically, it is intended to be a drop-in replacement for `monad-logger`'s `Control.Monad.Logger.CallStack` module.
+Specifically, it is intended to be a (largely) drop-in replacement for `monad-logger`'s `Control.Monad.Logger.CallStack` module.

 For additional detail on the library, please see the [Haddocks][], the [announcement blog post][], and the remainder of this README.